HackMelbourne/Decoded-3/w4-participant-workbook.md

     await ctx.send(random_meme['url']) # Have bot send message to channel - i.e. "respond"
   ```

-  > 📝 Host your bot, message `;;random` into the chat, and see if it works!
+  > 📝 Host your bot, message `;;new` into the chat, and see if it works!

-- A bit trickier, let's define our second event listener - when a user messages `;;random 3`
+- A bit trickier, let's define our second event listener - when a user messages `;;new 3`

   - We would like to extract the number of memes (in this case 3, but ideally any numeric value will do!)
     - In this case, the number of passed parameters will be one (i.e. `len(args) == 1`)